 Where to buy: Valimor’s web-store.
 Valimor is also a partner of Wahsoshiok – readers enjoy 10% off all Valimor watches on their web-store!
 Just quote “WAHSOSHIOK” to enjoy the discount.

-Where to buy: Phantoms’ web-store.
-Phantoms is also a partner of Wahsoshiok – readers enjoy 10% off all Phantoms watches on their web-store!
+Where to buy: Crafter Blue’s web-store.
+Crafter Blue is also a partner of Wahsoshiok – readers enjoy 10% off all Crafter Blue watches on their web-store!
 Just quote “WAHSOSHIOK” to enjoy the discount.

 One of the rare few watch brands that actively embraces its Chinese roots, Maison Celadon is a Singaporean Made-in-China microbrand that offers beautiful Oriental styled timepieces.